 The Fading Of The Light

-Many neurologists have noted similarities between near-death experiences and the effects of a class of epileptic events known as complex partial seizures.
-These fits partially impair consciousness and often are localized to specific brain regions in one hemisphere.
+Many neurologists have noted similarities between near death experiences and the effects of a class of epileptic events known as complex partial seizures.
+These fit partially impair consciousness and often are localized to specific brain regions in one hemisphere.
 They can be preceded by an aura, which is a specific experience unique to an individual patient that is predictive of an incipient attack.

 More than 150 years later neurosurgeons are able to induce such ecstatic feelings by electrically stimulating part of the cortex called the insula in epileptic patients who have electrodes implanted in their brain.
 This procedure can help locate the origin of the seizures for possible surgical removal.

 Patients report bliss, enhanced well-being, and heightened self-awareness or perception of the external world.
 Exciting the gray matter elsewhere can trigger out-of-body experiences or visual hallucinations.

 This brute link between abnormal activity patterns—whether induced by the spontaneous disease process or controlled by a surgeon’s electrode—and subjective experience provides support for a biological, not spiritual, origin.
 The same is likely to be true for near death experiences.

 Why the mind should experience the struggle to sustain its operations in the face of the loss of blood flow and oxygen as positive and blissful rather than as panic-inducing remains mysterious.